jimcondie/Partial-diff-eq-solvers/README.md

 # Partial-diff-eq-solver
-elliptical and parabolic PDE solver
+elliptical and parabolic PDE solvers

+the HW_8 pdf gives examples and documents the applications of the 3 eliptical PDE solvers.